oroinc/documentation/user_guide/marketing_tracking.rst

 - Get to the *"Edit"* form of the record : |IcEdit|

-  You can change the tracking websites details or delete the tracking websites from the :ref:`Edit form <user-guide-ui-edit-forms>`.
+  You can change the record details or delete it using the :ref:`Edit form <user-guide-ui-edit-forms>`.

 - Get to the *"View"* page of the record :  |IcView|